Why It’s Time to Ditch Your Loofah

 Now, that’s another concern.

-These loofahs, which have all kinds of dirt and oil stuck in its different crevices, usually don’t get to dry properly.
+These loofahs, which have all kinds of dirt and oil stuck in their different crevices, usually don’t get to dry properly.
 But, that’s exactly the kind of environment that allows bacteria to thrive.

 Because loofahs are often damp, fungus and bacteria can grow and grow on your loofah until your next use.
 Considering just what things get stuck on your loofah, it’s no surprise that it’s going to be a breeding ground for all sorts of bacteria.